hawaiifanstand/support/index.md

 ### Common Questions

 **Q: When will my refund appear?**
-A: We process it the same day (or next business day).
+A: We process it the same day (or next business day if occured after hours).
 Your bank shows it in 3–5 business days most of the time.

 **Q: What if it's urgent?**
 A: Message us on Instagram DM (@thefanstandkauai) – we check often and reply quickly.